Total Variation Distance Meets Probabilistic Inference: From TV Distance to Probabilistic Inference

 The rest of the section is devoted to proving \Cref{thm:dtv-to-inference} and is organized as follows.
-We first introduce the ingredients that are necessary for describing the algorithm.
-In ~\Cref{sec:implement}, we show how the algorithm can be implemented using probabilistic inference queries.
-Finally, in ~\Cref{sec:analysis} we establish its correctness.
+We first introduce the ingredients that are necessary for describing the algorithm (many of these are defined in \Cref{sec:technical} for path Bayes nets).
+In \Cref{sec:implement}, we show how the algorithm can be implemented using probabilistic inference queries.
+Finally, in \Cref{sec:analysis} we establish its correctness.

 Let $P$ and $Q$ be two Bayes net distributions defined over a DAG $G$ with $n$ nodes and alphabet $[\ell]$.
 Without loss of generality, assume that the nodes are topologically ordered as in the sequence $1,2,\ldots,n$.